Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 - Pictures must be taken from the height of 10 to 30 meters
 - The vehicles should be varied - different colours, different cars

+**Nice to have features:**
+- Use police cars and ambulances in your scenes (we have to recognise them for a competition we're attending)

 #

 #### A web application for streaming and processing video